2016 Candidate Behavior Study

 , a survey of over 5,000 workers and 1,500 hiring decision makers in the US and Canada has come up with seven key take-aways for HR departments looking to create a more efficient hiring program.

-“It’s important to remember that the candidate experience starts from the very first click and can impact how effectively a company is able to recruit quality candidates, the popularity of its employer brand, the strength and quality of its referrals, and even its bottom line,” said Rosemary Haefner, chief human resources
+“It’s important to remember that the candidate experience starts from the very first click and can impact how effectively a company is able to recruit quality candidates, the popularity of its employer brand, the strength and quality of its referrals, and even its bottom line,” said Rosemary Haefner, chief human resources for CareerBuilder.

 1. Candidates want a fast application process

 With the market becoming more employee-focused, candidates are more likely to lose patience and stop the application if the process is too complicated.

 The study found that 20% of candidates won’t finish an application that takes more than 20 minutes to complete while 76% wanted to know the length of time required prior to starting.